-The Board believes that separate Chair of the Board ("Board Chair") and CEO positions provides strong leadership for our Company.
+The Board believes that separate Board Chair and CEO positions provide strong leadership for our Company.
 By separating these positions, our CEO is able to focus on managing the Company's daily operations and our Board Chair can devote his time and attention to matters of Board oversight and governance.

-The Corporate Governance Principles require an independent director to serve as lead director if the Board Chair is not an independent director.
-As the Board Chair is currently an independent director Board does not have a separate lead independent director.
+The Corporate Governance Principles provide that if the Board Chair is not an independent director, the Board will appoint an independent director to serve as lead director.
+As the Board Chair is currently an independent director, the Board does not have a separate lead independent director.

-All of our committee members and our Committee Chairpersons ("Chair") are independent.
+All of our committee members and our committee chairs are independent.

-The Nominating, Environmental, Social and Corporate Governance Committee ("NESG Committee") and the Board periodically review and consider this leadership structure to ensure it remains appropriate for MYR Group.
+The NESG Committee and the Board periodically review and consider this leadership structure to ensure it remains appropriate for MYR Group.